TSAI-END3-Group/Pytorch_Assignment/README.md

 ## Results:
 The **training accuracy** is 98% for detecting the MNIST images and 97% for detecting the correct Sum Labels after 10 epochs

-Below are the curves that we get from TensorBoard
+Below are the curves that we get from TensorBoard. ( we have used the ```tensorboard from torch.utils.tensorboard import SummaryWriter``` to write to the tensorboard)
 #### Loss curve
 ![alt text](img/tb_loss.png "Title")